python/cpython/Doc/library/subprocess.rst

    You don't need ``shell=True`` to run a batch file, nor to run a console-based executable.

-   *stdin*, *stdout* and *stderr* specify the executed programs' standard input, standard output and standard error file handles, respectively.
+   *stdin*, *stdout* and *stderr* specify the executed program's standard input, standard output and standard error file handles, respectively.
 Valid values are :data:`PIPE`, an existing file descriptor (a positive integer), an existing :term:`file object`, and ``None``.  :data:`PIPE` indicates that a new pipe to the child should be created.
-With ``None``, no redirection will occur; the child's file handles will be inherited from the parent.
+With the default settings of ``None``, no redirection will occur; the child's file handles will be inherited from the parent.
 Additionally, *stderr* can be :data:`STDOUT`, which indicates that the stderr data from the applications should be captured into the same file handle as for stdout.

    If *preexec_fn* is set to a callable object, this object will be called in the child process just before the child is executed.